If you had to focus on one strategy to help your SaaS grow faster, what would you choose?

 Note how in our own knowledge base, we have different sections for different groups of customers.
 For new users, we have the “Getting Started” section, while for more established users we have more in-depth areas like “Building Experiences”.

 It’s also worth creating an FAQ section for all the questions that customers commonly ask.
 This way you can simply direct them to the appropriate help article, or they may even stumble upon it themselves.

 A good knowledge base makes sure your customers know how to use your product so that they get the maximum value possible.
 This reduces the risk of churn, and drastically improves customer retention.

 At the end of the day, even though gaining new customers is a sign of a growing business, losing customers is too expensive.
 And retaining your customers is cheaper than acquiring new ones.

 Your current customers can increase your overall profits, as they’re more likely to buy from you than new prospects.
 To make sure that happens, you can employ these customer retention management strategies and invest in a CRM to better organize your relationship.

-Here’s a reminder of the five customer retention strategies:
+Here’s a reminder of the seven customer retention strategies:

 - Provide exceptional support

 - Measure and listen